sourcegraph/deploy/doc/development.md

 ### A single AMI for testing

-To build a single AMI for testing, update the `dev/dev-variables.hcl` file with the instance version and instance size.
-This file provides the configuration which is used by `/ami/packer/dev/dev-builder.pkr.hcl` to build a single image using XS instance setting.
+To build a single AMI for testing, update the `packer/dev/dev-variables.hcl` file with the instance version and instance size.
+This file provides the configuration which is used by `/packer/dev/dev-builder.pkr.hcl` to build a single image using XS instance setting.
 The name of the output AMI will be `"Sourcegraph-DEV-v${var.instance_version}-${formatdate("YYYY-MM-DD", timestamp())}"`, with the `NAME=ami-dev` tag.
 Then run:

 ```
-packer init ami/packer/dev
+packer init packer/dev
-packer build -var-file=/ami/packer/dev/dev-variables.hcl /ami/packer/dev/dev-builder.pkr.hcl
+packer build -var-file=/packer/dev/dev-variables.hcl /packer/dev/dev-builder.pkr.hcl
 ```

 ### Publishing a release

-1. Update the `instance_version` variable on line 1 inside the [ami-variables.hcl file](../ami/packer/ami-variables.hcl) with the version number for the build
+1. Update the `instance_version` variable on line 1 inside the [packer/aws/aws-variables.hcl file](../packer/aws-variables.hcl) with the version number for the build
 2. Run `bash build.sh` from the root of this repository, which will:
    - Build the AMIs for all sizes
    - Copy them to the relevant regions.